mmallicoat/marshallmallicoat.com/content/pages/about.rst

 About Me
 ========

 My name is Marshall Mallicoat.
-I was born in Fairfax, Virginia, in 1988.
-I earned a bachelor's degree in mathematics from the University of Kansas in 2010.
+I was born in Fairfax, Virginia.
+I earned a bachelor's degree in mathematics from the University of Kansas.
 I live in Chicago, Illinois.
 I write and fiddle with computers.

 *   Email: mm [at] marshallmallicoat.com
 *   Gophersite: ``gopher://clod.us``